-12:235-3.16 Right to counsel
+12:235-3.15 Right to counsel

-- (a) The accused in a formal hearing for removal, suspension or censure shall be given a reasonable time to prepare a defense and shall be entitled to counsel retained and paid for by the accused. - (b) The prosecuting attorney and the accused shall have the right to compulsory process to compel the attendance of witnesses and the production of evidence deemed necessary for the hearing.
+(a) The accused in a formal hearing for removal, suspension or reprimand, public or private, shall be given a reason-

+235-7 Supp.
+3-3-97 able time to prepare a defense and shall be entitled to counsel retained and paid for by the accused.

+(b) The prosecuting attorney and the accused shall have the right to compulsory process to compel the attendance of witnesses and the production of evidence deemed necessary for the hearing.